The porch with flag and feline at the

 Cashtown might gaze upon the face of the conquering soldier.
 A few days

-late they would pass this way again, turned down to hide the pain, the
+later they would pass this way again, turned down to hide the pain, the

 fear and the shame of the vanquished.